KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_honor.md

 Honor is the straight line between them.

-In your book, which weaves water, consciousness, mathematics, myth, and memory, honor is the connecting principle.
+In this book, which weaves water, consciousness, mathematics, myth, and memory, honor is the connecting principle.
 For water has honor—it reflects what is, not what pretends to be.
 It cannot lie.